-As CEO, Dr. Cosgrove presides over a $6 billion healthcare system comprised of Cleveland Clinic, eight community hospitals, 16 family health and ambulatory surgery centers, Cleveland Clinic Florida, the Lou Ruvo Center for Brain Health in Las Vegas, Nevada, Cleveland Clinic Toronto, and Cleveland Clinic Abu Dhabi.
+As CEO, Dr. Cosgrove presides over a $6 billion healthcare system comprised of Cleveland Clinic, eight regional hospitals, 16 family health and ambulatory surgery centers, Cleveland Clinic Florida, the Lou Ruvo Center for Brain Health in Las Vegas, Nevada, Cleveland Clinic Toronto, and Cleveland Clinic Abu Dhabi.
 His leadership has emphasized patient care and patient experience, including the re-organization of clinical services into patient-centered, organ and disease-based institutes.
 He launched major wellness initiatives for patients, employees and communities.
 Under his leadership, Cleveland Clinic has consistently been named among America’s top four hospitals (U.S.News & World Report) and one of only two hospitals named among “America’s 99 Most Ethical Companies” (Ethisphere Institute).

 Dr. Cosgrove received his medical degree from the University of Virginia School of Medicine in Charlottesville and completed his clinical training at Massachusetts General Hospital, Boston Children’s Hospital, and Brook General Hospital in London.
 His undergraduate work was at Williams College in Williamstown, Massachusetts.